Total repossessions by county court bailiffs in London boroughs (2022 Q4 - 2023 Q3)

-The most up to date data for 2021 reflects four quarters of data up to Q3 of the respective year.
-However, since evictions have been paused due to the pandemic we have retained the 2019 chart for reference.
+The most recent data reflects four quarters, up to Q3 of 2023.
+However, since evictions were paused during the pandemic, we have retained the 2019 data for reference.

 In 2022/23, the rate of repossessions continued to remain lower than in 2019 across almost all boroughs, with the exception of Redbridge and Richmond upon Thames.
 However, as was the case before the pandemic, there were differences in the rate of repossessions between boroughs.